 I'd love to come entertain (and maybe even educate??) at your school, business, or event.
 Please contact Kate Berner at the Penguin Random House Speakers Bureau if you're interested in having me visit!

 Recent events from the past little while include:

-- 2016-2019: Juneau, Alaska Comics Camp - school visits for disadvantaged youth, including incarcerated youth
+- 2016-present: Juneau, Alaska Comics Camp - yearly school visits for disadvantaged youth, including incarcerated youth

 - 2019: New Prarie High School, IL - schoolwide talk about writing, becoming a writer, and knowing that who you are in high school doesn't have to be who you are later on.
 They sent me feedback afterwards!